 The statistics on malicious incidents for 2020 have only reinforced the urgent need to budget for cybersecurity.
 A comprehensive budget includes planning for prevention, detection, and mitigation.
 Given the following trends and upticks in targeting companies and entities with personal information, a cybersecurity incident is no longer a question of if, but when.

-Some of the gathered data on data breaches and intrusions for 2020 have been sounding the alarm on the need for organizations to adequately prepare.
+Some of the gathered data on data breaches and intrusion for 2020 have been sounding the alarm on the need for organizations to adequately prepare.
 For instance, $17,700 in revenue and personal assets are lost every single minute due to phishing attacks.
 These types of attacks occur when hackers masquerade or appear to take on the identity of legitimate organizations in an attempt to steal personal information.
 An example is an email that uses the logos of actual companies and appears to be from those companies requesting that customers provide account login details or other sensitive information.

 Despite the growing need for skilled cybersecurity professionals, organizations are having difficulty filling open positions.
 Approximately 40 percent of IT leaders and managers have indicated they are having problems finding suitable candidates.
 Although these types of jobs pay well, they also require advanced training and experience.
 Some of the potential positions include information security consultants, security engineers, and incident managers.